krakend/krakend-documentation/telemetry/_index.md

 Enabling tracing is key to have a good detail of what is going on inside the Gateway and between the user, the Gateway and your services.

-The following telemetry systems are supported:
+The following telemetry third-party systems are supported:

 - [Jaeger](/docs/telemetry/jaeger/)
 - [Zipkin](/docs/telemetry/zipkin/)